-Type of activity: Location/venue address inc. postcode: Date of proposed trip: Reason for activity: Mode of transport: Is booking / reservation required, how and when by?
-PLEASE NOTE THE ONLY ACTIVITY LEADERS AUTHORISED BY DH ARE: CHELLE DEVENEY, THANKYOU Activity Leader: (NB if you have not yet been trained and signed off by DH as an activity leader, please do not continue with this form; rather, let DH know immediately.
-Thank you (2)
+Location/venue address inc. postcode: Reason for activity: Is booking / reservation required, how and when by?
+Activity Leader: (NB if you have not yet been trained and signed off by DH as an activity leader, please do not continue with this form; rather, let DH know immediately.
+Thank you ©)